gasduster99/sppComp/try1/try1_2.md

 California, and the colored cells indicate how port complexes are partitioned in each model.

-Considering Figure$(model selection)$, the best partitioned model gives distinct parameters to CRS and ERK, while pooling BRG/BDG, OSF/MNT/MRO, and OSB/OLA/OSD.
+Considering Figure$(model selection)$, the best partitioned model (first column, $\omega=0.32$) gives distinct parameters to CRS and ERK, while pooling BRG/BDG, OSF/MNT/MRO, and OSB/OLA/OSD.
 This model uses five parameters to model the ten ports complexes in California.
 Given the set of candidate models explained above, the BMA procedure weights this model at approximately 32% of the truth.
-Notice that the only difference among the top four models is in how the port complexes south of point conception are handled.
-In fact, when the seven northernly port complexes are fixed in the described partitioning, the top four models represent all of the possible partitionings of the southern three port complexes.
+Notice that the only difference among the top four models is in how the port complexes south of Point Conception are handled.
+In fact, the seven northerly port complexes are identially partitioned in the top four models, which also represent all of the possible partitionings of the southern three port complexes.

-In this modeled period it is known that no species composition sampling (landings?) was done south of point conception, thus it is not surprising that these models perform similarly.
+In this modeled period it is known that no species composition sampling was done south of Point Conception, thus it is not surprising that these models perform similarly.
 When no data is present, parameters simply represent place holders for out of sample prediction.
 Since the port complexes south of point conception are not informed by data, the predictions are identical in